mzattera/FuckBench/test/README.md

-This folder contains a set of tests, also used for regression tests at each release.
+This folder contains a set of examples/tests, also used as regression tests at each release.

 Each different source file type is kept in a separate folder, to avoid confusion between original (that is test written by developers) and files generated during compilation process